VinDuv/switch-arduino-controller/src/swsh/README.md

 to the top left Pokémon in the Box.
 It will then wait for input; press the button once to release all Pokémon in the current Box and move to the next Box (on the right); press the button twice when you are done.

+### Scan Boxes [Feature 6 - six button presses]

+This feature will move the cursor along each Pokémon in Box, before moving to the next Box, and so on.

+**Pre-requisite:**  The Boxes menu is open on the first Box which will be scanned.

+When this feature is activated, it will start by moving the selection cursor to the top left Pokémon in the Box, and then will start scanning all the Box then moving to the next Box.
+Hold the button down to interrupt the process and get back control.

+This feature allows checking the stats of many Pokémon at once, which is useful when you got many of them from Eggs.